 FRE 101 First Semester French.
 4 cr.
 For students who have had no previous training in the language.
 Emphasis on reading, writing, listening, and speaking in French.
 Classes also may include cultural studies of France and other French-speaking countries.
 Field trip may be required.
-EL.
+EL

 FRE 103 First Semester-Part I. 2 cr.
 For students who have had no previous training in the language.
 This course is the first module of a two-part introductory sequence.
 Emphasis on reading, writing, listening, and speaking in French.
-Classes may include cultural studies of France and of other French-speaking countries.
-Field trip may be required.
+Classes may include outural studies of France and other French speaking countries.
+Field the may be required.
 No prereq.
-(This course in combination with FRE 104 is equivalent to FRE 101.)
+(This course in combination with FFIE 104 is equivalent to FRE 101.)
 EL.

 FRE 104 First Semester-Part II.
 2 cr.
-Continuation of FRE 103 and second module of the same two-part introductory sequence.
+Continuation of FRE 103 and second module of a two-part introductory sequence.
 Field trip may be required.
-Prereq: FRE 103.
-(This course in combination with FRE 103 is equivalent to FRE 101.)
-EL.
+Prenog: FRE 103 or cons. inst: (This course in combination with FRE 103 is equivelent to FRE 101 ) EL.

-FRE 105 Second Semester.
+FRE 105 Second Semester Prench.
 4 cr.
 Continuation of FRE 101 or FRE 104.
-Field trip may be required.
-Prereq: FRE 101 or FRE 104 or cons. instr.
-EL.

-FRE 106 Second Semester-Part I. 2 cr.
+Field this may be required.
+Prereq.
+FRE 101 or FRE 104 or cops. instr.
+EL FRE 196 Second Semester-Part I, 2 ct.
 Continuation of FRE 101 or FRE 104.
-This is the first module of a two-part second-semester sequence.
+This is the first module of a two-gan second-semester sequence.
 Field trip may be required.
-Prereq: FRE 101 or FRE 104 or cons. instr.
-(This course in combination with FRE 107 is equivalent to FRE 105.)
-EL.
+Prereq: FRE 101 or FRE 104 or constinue.
+(This nourse in combination with FRE 107 is equivalent to FRE 105.1 EL

 FRE 107 Second Semester-Part II.
-2 cr.
-Continuation of FRE 106.
-This is the second module of the same two-part second-semester sequence.
+2 ct.
+Community of FRE 106 and second module of a two-part second-semester sequence.
 Field trip may be required.
-Prereq: FRE 106.
-(This course in combination with FRE 106 is equivalent to FRE 105.)
+Prereq, FRE 106 or cons. instr.
+(This occurse in combination with FRE 100 is equivalent to FRE 105.)
 EL.

-FRE 118 Practical Spoken French.
-1-2 cr.
+FRE 116 Practical Spoken French.
+1 2 or.
 Emphasis on the spoken language in everyday contexts.
 Not part of the sequence of required foreign language courses.
-Prereq: cons. instr.
-EL.
+Prereq: come instr.
+EL

-FRE 119 Practical Spoken French.
-1-2 cr.
+FRE 119 Practical Spoken Franch, 7-2 cr.
 Continuation of FRE 118.
-This course is not part of the required foreign language sequence.
-Prereq: FRE 118 or cons. instr.
-EL.
+Not part of the sequence of required foreign language courses.
+Prereq: FRE 118 or constitute EL.

-FRE 201 Third Semester French.
-4 cr.
-Reviews grammar taught during first two semesters while adding new material with some stress on idiomatic usage.
+FRE 201 Third Semester Franch, 4 cr.
+Reviews grammar laught during first two semesters while adding new material with some stress on idiomatic usage.
 All four skills (reading, writing, listening, and speaking) are practiced, and continued emphasis is placed on acquisition of cultural knowledge.
 Field trip may be required.
-Prereq: FRE 105 or 107 or cons. instr.
+Prereq: FRE 105 or FRE 107 or cons. instr.
 EL.

-FRE 203 Third Semester-Part I. 2 cr.
-This course is the first module of a two-part third-semester sequence.
-Reviews grammar taught during the first two (or four) semesters while adding new material with some stress on idiomatic usage.
+FRE 203 Third Semester-Part I, 2 cr.
+This course is the first module of a two-cart third-semester sequence.
+Reviews grammar taught during the first two (or four) semesters while adding new material with some stress on idlomatic usage

 All four skills (reading, writing, listening, and speaking) are practiced, and continued emphasis is placed on acquisition of cultural knowledge.
 Field trip may be required.
 Prereq: FRE 105 or FRE 107 or cons. instr.
 (This course in combination with FRE 204 is equivalent to FRE 201.)
 EL.

 FRE 204 Third Semester-Part II.
 2 cr.
-Continuation of FRE 203.
-This is the second module of the same two-part third-semester sequence.
+Continuation of FRE 203 and second module of a two-part third-semester sequence.
 Field trip may be required.
-Prereq: FRE 203.
+Prereq: FRE 203 or cons. instr.
 (This course in combination with FRE 203 is equivalent to FRE 201.)
 EL.

-FRE 205 Fourth Semester.
+FRE 205 Fourth Semester French.
 4 cr.
-Continuation of FRE 201 or FRE 204, but reading and subsequent writing and audio/oral practices now originate from literary and journalistic excerpts, short stories, poetry, and/or short novels in French.
-Cultural insights are also provided by original texts of French, Canadian, and African literature.
+Continuation of FRE 201 or FRE 204.
+Reading, writing, audio/oral practice, cultural insights based on literary texts in French.
 Field trip may be required.
 Prereq: FRE 201 or FRE 204 or cons. instr.
-HFA.
+HFA/PT.